 See if you can get a pulse on the culture of communication in your organization, be it through an engagement survey or a focus group.

-Are employees receiving enough and effective feedback from their managers?
+Are employees receiving enough effective feedback from their managers?
 Training front-line managers on delivering effective feedback should be a top priority for all organizations.

 Creating alignment between an employee’s professional goals and the needs of the business cannot be achieved without first equipping all employees with the tools for open, clear, honest communication.